 Effective Date: 25 May 2018

-“Data Protection Legislation” refers to the General Data Protection Regulation (GDPR) and Data Protection Act 2018, and any subsequent amendments to this legislation.
+“Data Protection Legislation” refers to the UK General Data Protection Regulation (UK GDPR) and Data Protection Act 2018, and any subsequent amendments to this legislation.

-“Personal Data” has the same meaning as the definition in Article 4(1) of the General Data Protection Regulation and includes ‘special categories of personal data’ as defined in Article 9(1) of the General Data Protection Regulation.
+“Personal Data” has the same meaning as the definition in Article 4(1) of the UK General Data Protection Regulation (UK GDPR) and includes ‘special categories of personal data’ as defined in Article 9(1) of the UK GDPR.
 For the purposes of this definition “personal information” has the same meaning as “personal data”.

 “Secure Section of Our Website” refers to the secure section of the website that requires a user account to access restricted content, features, and functionality in relation to our services.

-“The Services” or “Our Services” or “Services” refers to any of our services that may enable you to access restricted content, features, and functionality in the secure section of our website.
+“The Services” or “Our Services” or “Services” refers to any of our services that may enable you to access restricted content, features, and functionality in the secure section of our website (for both our Schools HR Co-operative and SIMS for Schools services).

 “User Account” refers to any account on our website that you may register, or be registered for, in order to use certain aspects of our services.